Edd-Cole/tech-test-practice/README.md

 ### Free Code Camp <a href="https://www.freecodecamp.org/learn/coding-interview-prep/algorithms/implement-quick-sort">link</a>
 Unfortunately, Bubble Sort is a little slow...

 Consider the following array: [50, 49, 48, ..., 3, 2, 1].
-Which is all the numbers counting down from 50 to 1.
+Which is all the numbers counting down from 50 to 1 and worked at a rate of 1 loop per ms.

-This would take us 2.5 seconds to solve with Bubble Sort.
-That's an age in computing terms.
+The array would need to be looped 50 * 50 = 2,500 times.
+That's 2.5 seconds to solve with Bubble Sort; an age in computing terms.

-And what would happen if our array was 10,000,000 digits long and worked at a rate of 1 loop per ms?
+And what would happen if our array was 10,000,000 digits long processing it at the same rate?

 Worst case, it would take 100,000,000 seconds.
 Or, a little over 3 years to sort.
 Still, better than pushing a button for 3 years every 108 minutes.
 <br /><br />